KrisKasprzak/EBYTE/README.md

 This company makes several modules with different capabilities, but most #defines here should be compatible with them All constants were extracted from several data sheets and listed in binary as that's how the data sheet represented each setting.
 Hopefully, any changes or additions to constants can be a matter of copying the data sheet constants directly into the #defines

+You only really need this library to program these EBYTE units.
+For reading data structures, you can call readBytes directly on the EBYTE Serial object ESerial.readBytes((uint8_t*)& MyData, (uint8_t) sizeof(MyData));

+for writing data structures you can call write directly on the EBYTE Serial object ESerial.write((uint8_t*) &Data, PacketSize );

 Usage of this library consumes around 970 bytes